 Stress, muscle soreness, and other factors can greatly hinder your mobility.
 If your mobility is compromised, then you won’t be able to achieve a full range of motion and good form.
 For example, stress can contribute to creating muscle knots, or calcified muscle tissue and fascia.
 This can force you to recruit other muscles creating an imbalance.
 Muscle tightness can also be a major cause of imbalance, especially when you haven’t fully recovered before your next training session.

 Try stretching and foam rolling to give yourself a good dynamic warm-up before hitting the weights or your workout.
 If you have muscle knots, use a foam roller, or try some of these other active recovery methods.
 In addition, make sure to recover before starting your next training session.
 Getting an adequate amount of carbs and protein post-workout is crucial to help replenish your body with vital nutrients to recover faster.
-Supplements such as L-Glutamine and BCAAs will also help hydration and post-workout muscle soreness, to ensure you recover and don’t over-compensate from muscle weakness.
+Supplements such as our micronized L-Glutamine and BCAA powder with electrolytes will also help hydration and post-workout muscle soreness, to ensure you recover and don’t over-compensate from muscle weakness.

 How To Fix Muscle Imbalances Takeaway